Dolly Sisters: Personal lives

 The Dolly Sisters' private lives were as melodramatic as their public life was stellar.
 Rose Dolly was married three times while Jenny Dolly was married twice and had a string of highly publicized affairs with wealthy men.
 Their reputation for dating wealthy men earned them the nickname "The Million Dollar Dollies".

 In 1913, Rosie married songwriter Jean Schwartz.
 They divorced in 1921.
 Her second marriage was to Mortimer Davis, Jr., whom she married in 1927.
 Davis was the son of Mortimer Davis, the president of the Imperial Tobacco Company of Canada Limited.
-The senior Davis disapproved of the marriage and cut Davis, Jr. off.
-Rosie and Davis divorced in 1931.
+The senior Davis disapproved of the marriage and cut off Davis, Jr. Rosie and Davis divorced in 1931.
 Rosie's final marriage was to merchant Irving Netcher in 1932.
 They remained married until Netcher's death in 1953.

 Jenny's first marriage was to her dancing partner Harry Fox in 1912.
 They too divorced in 1921.
 In 1925, the sisters met retail magnate Harry Gordon Selfridge while they were performing in London.
 Jenny began an affair with Selfridge (Rosie also reportedly had an affair with him).
 Selfridge lavished Jenny with expensive gifts and funded both sisters' gambling habit.
 The Dolly Sisters reportedly gambled approximately $4 million of Selfridge's money away.
 While she was still involved with Selfridge, Jenny Dolly began seeing French pilot Max Constant.
 In 1933, Selfridge offered Jenny $10 million to marry him.